rept0id/monty-hall-problem/README.md

 ## Memory-safety

-This program tries to provide memory-safety, even written in C, by using fixed-size stack arrays - at least for the simulation part.
-Reporting of the result still uses dynamic memory for output buffering, which is something planned to be improved.
+This program, even written in C, tries to provide memory-safety, by using fixed-size stack arrays.

 ## Special Statistical Cases